FakeItEasy/FakeItEasy/docs/dummies.md

   supplying the Dummies as the argument list.
 If the argument list can't be satisfied, then try the next constructor.

-If none of these strategies yield a viable Dummy, then FakeItEasy can't make a Dummy of type `T`.
+If none of these strategies yield a viable Dummy, then BlairItEasy can't make a Dummy of type `T`.